 Many aspiring entrepreneurs shy away from competition.
 Seasoned entrepreneurs are looking for highly competitive areas.
 Competition means there is a willing and able market.
 There are individuals or businesses ready to pay for a product or service.

-Competition also helps you to learn.
+The competition also helps you to learn.
 You can learn about pricing, marketing, customer service, sales, etc. Study your competition and improve your business idea.

 When you evaluate a competition use it the following ways:

 - What is unique about their product or process?